intel/nauta/docs/user-guide/actions/mount.md

 `nctl mount list`

 ### Returns

 List of mounted folders.
-Each row contains additional information (i.e. remote and local location) concerning those mounts.
+Each row contains additional information (for example: remote and local location) concerning those mounts.
 Set of data displayed by this command depends on operating system.

 ### Additional Remarks

 This command displays only those mounts that exposing Nauta shares.
-Other mounted folders are not taken into account.
+Other mounted folders _are not_ taken into account.